About the National Provider Identifier (NPI)

 Updating Your NPI Record

-At any time, providers, or someone acting on their behalf, may edit their records by going to https://nppes.cms.hhs.gov, or by obtaining a paper NPI Application/Update Form (CMS-10114) from the CMS forms page (/Medicare/CMS-Forms/CMS-Forms) and mailing the completed, signed form to the NPI Enumerator.
-Providers who need assistance in editing their records should contact the NPI Enumerator by phone at 1-800-465-3203, by email customerservice@npienumerator.com, or by letter: NPI Enumerator, 7125 Ambassador Rd, Suite 100, Windsor Mill, MD 21244-2751.
+At any time, a provider, or someone acting on their behalf, may edit their national NPI registry record(s) by going to https://nppes.cms.hhs.gov, or by obtaining a paper NPI Application/Update Form (CMS-10114) from the CMS forms page (/Medicare/CMS-Forms/CMS-Forms) and mailing the completed, signed form to the NPI Enumerator.
+Providers who need assistance in editing their records can contact the NPI Enumerator by phone at 1-800-465-3203, by email customerservice@npienumerator.com, or by letter: NPI Enumerator, 7125 Ambassador Rd, Suite 100, Windsor Mill, MD 21244-2751.

 The information disclosed on the NPI Registry and in the downloadable files are FOIA-disclosable and are required to be disclosed under the FOIA and the eFOIA amendments to the FOIA.
 There is no way to ‘opt out’ or ‘suppress’ the NPPES record data for health care providers with active NPIs.